 Bylaws are meant for the internal guidance of your organization.
 You need not file them with the state, but you should keep them in your office.
 Your bylaws should include your corporate name, addresses of your different places of business, the purpose of your organization, details about directors, the procedure for becoming a member, and other basic information.

 - Apply for initial registration in Form CT-1 to the California Attorney General's Registry of Charitable Trusts.

 - File Form SI-100 (Statement of Information) with the Secretary of State.

 If you need help knowing how to set up a nonprofit organization in California, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top five percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.